-6.3.4.1.
+- 6.3.4.1.
 Copper Action Plan.
 This provision is based on Basin Plan section 7.2.1.2 and is necessary to ensure that use of copper site-specific objectives is consistent with antidegradation policies.
 This Order requires the Discharger to implement pretreatment, source control, and pollution prevention for identified sources.
 Additional actions may be necessary depending on the three-year rolling mean copper concentration in Suisun Bay.
-Data the San Francisco Estuary Institute compiled for 2011-2015 indicate no degradation of San Francisco Bay water quality with respect to copper (sfei.org/pages/copper-site-specific-objective-3-year-rolling-averages-0).
+Data the San Francisco Estuary Institute compiled for 2015-2019 indicate no degradation of San Francisco Bay water quality with respect to copper (sfei.org/pages/copper-site-specific-objective-3-year-rolling-averages-0). - 6.3.4.2.

-- 6.3.4.2.
 Cyanide Action Plan.
 This provision is based on Basin Plan section 4.7.2.2 and is necessary to ensure that use of cyanide site-specific objectives is consistent with antidegradation policies. - 6.3.4.3.
 Stormwater Pollution Prevention Plan and Annual Report.
-This provision supplements Attachment S. It is based on Basin Plan section 4.8 and is consistent with the requirements of NPDES General Permit for Storm Water Discharges Associated with Industrial Activities (State Water Board Order No. 2014-0057-DWQ).
+This provision supplements Attachment S. It is based on Basin Plan section 4.8 and is consistent with the requirements of NPDES General Permit for Storm Water Discharges Associated with Industrial Activities (State Water Board Order 2014-0057-DWQ).
 These narrative requirements include implementation of best management practices in accordance with 40 C.F.R. section 122.44(k). - 6.3.4.4.
 Average Selenium Load.
 This provision is based on Basin Plan section 7.2.4.5.
 The information will be used to confirm that selenium loads are consistent with wasteload allocations.
 The requirements regarding treatment of estimated and non-detect values are consistent with the load calculations performed for the North San Francisco Bay Selenium TMDL. - 6.3.4.5.
 Acceptance of Ballast Water.
-This provision is necessary to ensure that ballast water discharges are not a pathway for invasive species to reach San Francisco Bay.
+This provision is necessary to ensure that ballast water discharges are not a pathway for invasive species to reach San

+Francisco Bay.
 It is consistent with California Code of Regulations, title 2, section 2284(a)(4), which requires approval by the California State Lands Commission to discharge ballast water to a facility.
-Such approval requires a treatment process adequate to ensure that the discharge of treated ballast water does not release invasive species. - 6.3.4.6.
-Phasing in Operations.
+Such approval requires a treatment process adequate to ensure that the discharge of treated ballast water does not release invasive species.

+- 6.3.4.6.
+Interim Pond 7 (ETP-1) Operating Plan.
+This provision is required because Pond 7 is not seismically stable.
+Therefore, it is necessary for the Discharger to submit progress reports to ensure that it properly operates and maintains Pond 7 until it constructs a new biotreater. - 6.3.4.7.
+New Biotreater (ETP-4).
 This provision is based on 40 C.F.R. section 122.41(I).
-It specifies conditions that must be met before the Discharger brings each phase of its upgraded treatment plant online.
-It is necessary for the Regional Water Board to know when the upgraded plant begins treating wastewater and to ensure that the plant upgrades can effectively and reliably comply with the requirements of this Order.
+It specifies conditions that must be met before the Discharger brings its new treatment process online.
+It is necessary for the Regional Water Board to know when the Discharger implements upgrades to ensure that the plant can effectively and reliably comply with the requirements of this Order.